 Saw your second piece of laminate in half using the table saw.
 By cutting this board, you stagger your laminate pieces to give your floor a more natural look.

 Be sure to use a spacer along the wall, and hold the second piece lengthwise next to the first piece at a 45-degree angle.
 Insert the tongue into the groove in the board and press down until you hear the board click into place.
 Set the block of wood next to the new board.
 Tap on this with the hammer to ensure the two boards are seated firmly.

 Take another piece of laminate and insert the shorter "tail" on this piece into the groove on the first board.
 Lower this in place until you hear it snap.
 Use the spacers to keep the gap along the wall even.

-Measure and cut the quarter round moulding along the base of the wall.
-This moulding will hold the floor in place and also cover the gap.
+Finally, measure and cut the quarter round molding along the base of the wall.
+This molding will hold the floor in place and also cover the gap.
 Remove the laminate spacers on one side of the room, then install the quarter round.
 Do this for the other walls until you are finished.

 Nathan McGinty started writing in 1995.
 He has a Bachelor of Science in communications from the University of Texas at Austin and a Master of Arts in international journalism from City University, London.
 He has worked in the technology industry for more than 20 years, in positions ranging from tech support to marketing.